dalito/ucumvert/README.md

 # Easier access to UCUM from Python

 > **This is work in progress.** The lark grammar to parse UCUM codes is done.
-The transformer works but can probably be simplified.
+The transformer is work in progress.
-Conversion to pint is very basic and only correct for simple UCUM codes.
+Conversion to pint is broken at the moment.
-The converter must be completed to use the full information from the transformer.
+The conversion must happen term by term during parse tree traversal.
 The unit mappings ucum-to-pint must be extended.
 For units missing in pint we may need to extend the registry with new aliases or new units.

 [UCUM](https://ucum.org/) (Unified Code for Units of Measure) is a code system intended to cover all units of measures.
 It provides a formalism to express units in an unambiguous way suitable for electronic communication.